guoyuqing666/learngit2/readme.txt

-Git is a free software distributed under the GPL. aaaaaaaadsasfsffffffffaaaaafffffffff adsaaaaaaayyyyyyyyyf bbbbbbbbbbbbbbbbbb cccccnnnnnnnnnnccccccc eeeeeeeeeeeeeeeeeeeeee
+Git is a good software distributed under the GPL. aaaaaaaadsasfsffffffffaaaaafffffffff adsaaaaaaayyyyyyyyyf bbbbbbvvvvvvvbbbbbb cccccmmmmmmmmccccccc rrrrrrrrrrrrrrrrrrr